 - The only pathogenic organism listed which is relevant to this complaint is mould.
 And there's been no mention of bodily injury, or loss beyond the damage.
 So I'll keep all of this in mind to simplify the term and keep it relevant to this complaint. - The term is broad and comprehensive.
 It says damage isn't covered if it arises from mould.
 I think that means damage isn't covered if it's the result of, or related to, mould.
-The term explicitly says this limitation exists regardless of any other cause. - As a result, I consider the term means any damage resulting from or relating to mould however caused isn't covered.
+The term explicitly says this limitation exists regardless of any other cause. - As a result, I consider the term means any damage resulting from or relating to mould - however caused - isn't covered.
 That means even mould that amounts to major damage, i.e. damage caused by certain construction defects, isn't covered. - Because of that, I consider Amtrust was entitled to rely on this policy term to decline the claim for the mould damage.
-It follows that Amtrust doesn't have to put right the defect(s) that led to the mould damage.
-I haven't seen any suggestion there's any such damage to Mr and Mrs M's property. - If there were other major damage, unrelated to mould or any of the other causes mentioned in that list, then that damage may be covered depending on what it is and subject to the other terms and conditions of the policy. - Overall, I'm satisfied Amtrust acted in line with the policy terms, and fairly and reasonably, when it declined the claim.
+It follows that Amtrust doesn't have to put right the defect(s) that led to the mould damage. - If there were other major damage, unrelated to mould or any of the other causes mentioned in that list, then that damage may be covered depending on what it is and subject to the other terms and conditions of the policy.
+I haven't seen any suggestion there's any such damage to Mrs B's property. - Overall, I'm satisfied Amtrust acted in line with the policy terms, and fairly and reasonably, when it declined the claim.
 So I won't require it to take any further action in relation to the claim at this time.
-If Mr and Mrs M were to provide further evidence to challenge Amtrust's position, I would expect it to consider whether that changes the outcome at all.
+If Mrs B were to provide further evidence to challenge Amtrust's position, I would expect it to consider whether that changes the outcome at all.